DCKT/rescript-router/README.md

 # Reason React Router

-This is project is based on the great old [https://github.com/callstackincubator/reroute](reroute) module.
+This is project is based on the great old [reroute](https://github.com/callstackincubator/reroute) module.
-It's just using the latest API.
+It's just using the latest Reason React API (hooks & context).

 ## Setup